How to Make Accurate Project Estimations

 • Can you describe the main use cases of the new application?

-• Can you prioritize the functions of the future product?
+• Can you prioritize the features or note the must-have functionality of the future product?

 • Do you have a specific tech stack that needs to be used for this project?